 I produced a documentary by Catherine Gund about her mother, the renowned art collector and philanthropist Agnes Gund, who sold a $165 million Lichtenstein painting to start the Art for Justice Fund to fight mass incarceration.
 AGGIE the movie had its world premiere at Sundance 2020: https://www.sundance.org/projects/aggie.
-It played at the Hammer Museum in Los Angeles, CA, on February 11 and at MoMA as part of Doc Fortnight, and has been making the virtual festival rounds.
+Then, it played at the Hammer Museum in Los Angeles, CA, and at MoMA as part of Doc Fortnight, and has been making the virtual festival rounds.
 The film will open at Film Forum in New York in the fall of 2020.

 Marin Cogan did a profile of me for the Washington Post Magazine.
 I wrote Kindness and Clarity for McSweeney’s.
 I did a reading of this piece at a night hosted by McSweeney’s at Housing Works Bookstore in NYC.
 And I wrote about the Exonerated Five and Ava DuVernay's powerful series WHEN THEY SEE US for Glamour.
 Also, in connection with my first book The Big Lie, I've been cited in many articles, including by Ruth La Ferla in the New York Times; Elizabeth Chuck in NBC News; and Kaitlyn Tiffany in the Verge.